linwangidd/2019nCoV_EID/README.md

 (4) Additional code and data requests should be addressed to Lin Wang (lin.wang@pasteur.fr), Xiaoke XU (xuxiaoke@foxmail.com) or Lauren Ancel Meyers (laurenmeyers@austin.utexas.edu)

-Please cite the following record if you would like to use these data and code:
+Please cite below record if you would like to use these data and code:

 @misc{Pasteur2020_COVID19,
 author = { Du Z, Wang L, Chauchemez S, Xu X, Wang X, Cowling BJ, Mayers L },